 There are a few reasons why New Zealanders punch above their weight in coffee consumption:

-• Workplace demand: Busy schedules mean staff don’t always have time to duck out.
-A reliable office coffee supplier helps keep the caffeine flowing without leaving the building.
+- Workplace demand: Busy schedules mean staff don't always have time to duck out.
+A reliable office coffee machine helps keep the caffeine flowing without leaving the building.

-That’s why a cost-effective coffee solution like a machine on rental or free on loan makes so much sense.
-It keeps staff onsite, saves money, and still delivers the quality everyone expects.
+That's why a machine on rental or free on loan makes so much sense.
+It keeps staff onsite, saves money, and still delivers the quality everyone expects - from around 50c per cup compared to $5+ at a cafe.

 Bottom Line

 Kiwis love coffee, and the numbers back it up.
-With one of the highest per-person consumption rates in the world, investing in workplace coffee solutions isn’t just a nice-to-have - it’s a smart move.
+With one of the highest per-person consumption rates in the world, investing in quality workplace coffee isn't just a nice-to-have - it's a smart move for any NZ business.